 The census is also used by the main research providers working for the Scottish Government on numerous projects and underpins the majority of the analysis and research that is carried out, and to provide sampling frames for this research.
-In some cases it is also used to identify holdings for receipt of important and relevant information by mail, subject to the terms of Section 80 of the Agriculture Act 1947.
+In some cases it is also used to identify holdings for receipt of important and relevant information by mail, subject to the terms of Agriculture (Retained EU Law and Data) (Scotland) Act 2020.